Enforced disappearance: Russia

 Russian rights groups estimate there have been about 5,000 forced disappearances in Chechnya since 1999.
 Most of them are believed to be buried in several dozen mass graves.

 The Russian government failed to pursue any accountability process for human rights abuses committed during the course of the conflict in Chechnya.
 Unable to secure justice domestically, hundreds of victims of abuse have filed applications with the European Court of Human Rights (ECHR).
 In March 2005 the court issued the first rulings on Chechnya, finding the Russian government guilty of violating the right to life and the prohibition of torture with respect to civilians who had died or been forcibly disappeared at the hands of Russia's federal troops.

 Since the annexation of Crimea by the Russian Federation, Amnesty International has documented several enforced disappearances of ethnic Crimean Tatars, none of which has been effectively investigated.
 On 24 May 2014 Ervin Ibragimov, a former member of the Bakhchysarai Town Council and a member of the World Congress of Crimean Tatars went missing.
 CCTV footage from a camera at a nearby shop captured a group of men stopping Ibragimov, speaking with him briefly before forcing him into their van.
 According to the Kharkiv Human Rights Protection Group, Russian authorities refused to investigate the disappearance of Ibragimov.

 South Korea

-Forced disappearances and extrajudicial killings were openly used by the South Korea during the Jeju Island uprising, during the Korea War and as part of the Bodo league re-education during the Korean war.
-A taboo to speak about these incidents lasted till the end of authoritarian rule in South Korea in 1993.
+Forced disappearances and extrajudicial killings were openly used by the First Republic of Korea during the Jeju uprising, during the Korea War, and as part of the Bodo league massacre during the Korean war.
+A taboo to speak about these incidents lasted until the end of authoritarian rule in South Korea in 1988.

 During the persecution of alleged leftist sympathizers during the war, ordinary civilians under suspicion were rounded up and grouped into four groups A, B, C and D. Groups C and D were shot immediately and buried in unmarked mass graves.
-A and B were drafted and/or sent on to death marches or held in Bodo League re-education facilities.
+A and B were drafted and/or sent on to death marches or held in Bodo League reeducation facilities.

 Survivors and family members of extrajudicially killed and disappeared or re-educated persons faced death and forced disappearance if they talked about these incidences during the period of authoritarian rule.